Thomasporta/thomasporta.github.io/aboutme.md

   <li>Python</li>
 </ul>

-I have experience coding various gameplay mechanics and systems for games.
-As well as coding a few shaders, both post processing and object shaders.
+I have experience coding gameplay mechanics and systems for games.
+As well as coding a shaders in Shader code and shader graphs.
+I can do both post processing and object shaders.